-External Costs of Climate Change Adaptation: Agricultural Wells and Access to Drinking Water
+External Costs of Climate Change Adaptation: Groundwater Depletion and Drinking Water

 Abstract